 The cooperation and assistance of the many reporting sources across the state is greatly appreciated.
-These birth defects data are vital for evaluating the effectiveness of the California Expanded AFP Screening Program and for monitoring the geographical and ethnic distribution of birth defects (neural tube defects and chromosomal abnormalities) throughout California.
+These birth defects data are vital for evaluating the effectiveness of the California Prenatal Screening Program and for monitoring the geographical and ethnic distribution of birth defects (neural tube defects and chromosomal abnormalities) throughout California.

 Forms may either be faxed or mailed.

-Please address all mailed correspondence to:
+Address all mailed correspondence to:

 Genetic Disease Screening Program

 Room F-175, Mailstop 8200

 Questions?
 Contact Jasmine Stewart-Oliver at (510) 412-1524 or CDPH_PNSRegistry@cdph.ca.gov.